pushkarsharma25/Regriddingdataset/README.md

-The code regrids the netCDF either upscale or downscale as per the required grid size of latitude and longitude.
+The code regrids the netCDF files either upscale or downscale, as per the required grid size of latitude and longitude.